apache/parquet-format/Geospatial.md

 The Z values introduce the third dimension coordinate.
 Usually they are used to indicate the height, or elevation.

-M values are an opportunity for a geospatial instance to express a fourth dimension as an axis value.
+M values are an opportunity for a geospatial instance to track a value in a fourth dimension.
 These values can be used as a linear reference value (e.g., highway milepost value), a timestamp, or some other value as defined by the CRS.

 Bounding box is defined as the thrift struct below in the representation of min/max value pair of coordinates from each axis.
 Note that X and Y Values are